Skythrill256/package/README.md

-# Crawlz (WebVector) – Web Scraping to Vector DB with LLM Querying
+# WebVector – Web Scraping to Vector DB with LLM Querying

 Turn websites into a searchable knowledge base: scrape pages, generate embeddings, store them in a vector database (Qdrant), and query using an LLM.
 This package orchestrates web scraping, embedding generation, vector storage, and natural language querying via a single high-level client.